Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class8/README.md

 To get a list of sample IDs associated with this bioproject we will use tools provided by NCBI.
 In particular, NCBI provides a suite of command line tools called Entrez Direct also known as E-utilities to access the metadata stored in its various databases.
 The three main tools of E-utilities are - esearch, esummary and xtract that lets you query any of the NCBI databases and extract the metadata associated with the query.
 The query can be anything(Bioproject, Biosample, SRA accession, Genbank assembly accession).

-Here is the command that we used to extract metadata information for the research study which performed a detailed genomic analysis of K. pneumoniae's diversity, population structure, virulence, and antimicrobial resistance around the world.
+Here is the command that we used to extract metadata information for the above mentioned research study.

 ```
 conda activate class8_sratools